Server data from the Official MCP Registry

 }From the project's GitHub README.

-π English | PortuguΓͺs
+English | π PortuguΓͺs

-.env file at startup, so no secrets are stored in mcp.json.env variable names; tell the server which ones to use via env in mcp.jsontool=<name> args to choose exactly which MCP tools to expose.env file with the database credentials (anywhere in the project tree - see .env discovery)There are two ways to use this package.
+pg_classify_query_risk lets the LLM check a query's safety before running it.env at startup; nothing sensitive lives in mcp.jsontool=<name> args, so the LLM only sees what you choose to expose.env file with database credentials (anywhere in the project tree - see .env Discovery)There are two ways to use this package.
 Choose the one that best fits your workflow.

 {